Ford targets emerging markets with frugal India build

-The U.S. automaker has struggled to compete in India, a market where small, inexpensive yet powerful cars are popular and which is dominated by brands from Maruti Suzuki India Ltd (MRTI.NS) and Hyundai Motor Co (005380.KS).
+The U.S. automaker has struggled to compete in India, a market where small, inexpensive yet powerful cars are popular and which is dominated by brands from Maruti Suzuki India Ltd and Hyundai Motor Co.

 Ford last fiscal year sold just 75,000 cars, a figure dwarfed by top selling brand Maruti, which sold 1.2 million, and its 3 percent share of the overall passenger vehicle market is one of the smallest among foreign automakers.

 Ford aims to expand market share with its first India-specific small car, the budget Figo Aspire.
-It said at the car’s launch on Wednesday that the starting price would be 489,990 rupees ($7,557) - undercutting rivals like Maruti Suzuki, Honda Motor (7267.T) and Toyota Motor (7203.T).
+It said at the car’s launch on Wednesday that the starting price would be 489,990 rupees ($7,557) - undercutting rivals like Maruti Suzuki, Honda Motor and Toyota Motor.

 “2015 is going to be a real turning point for Ford in India.
 We are calling it growth 2.0,” Nigel Harris, president and managing director of Ford India, told reporters.